-Most technological advances are geared toward particular markets and may not provide the best solution for a particular need or application.
+Most technological advances are geared toward particular markets and may not provide the best solution for a particular application.
 This can be particularly true with software.

 No solution comes without a price.
-This phrase applies heavily to the measurement system solution and it is imperative that the decision-maker who is responsible for selecting the right system components evaluate all aspects of a particular solution.
+This phrase applies heavily to the gas measurement system solution and it is imperative that the decision-maker who is responsible for selecting the right system components evaluate all aspects of a particular solution.

-A pertinent example is the continuing rush to always adapt immediately the latest innovative technology coming out of Microsoft or other similar leaders to one's needs today.
-For example, the rush to apply unneeded layers of graphics or new features to SCADA Systems which are by definition have and must provide communications intensive functions.
-Often times this is done at the expense of operational functionality.
-Benefits of the standardized Windows type GUI point-and-click interfaces are well recognized and are essential in today's systems.
+A pertinent example is the continuing rush to adapt the latest graphical user interface (GUI) advances to SCADA or communications intensive functions at the expense of operational functionality.
+Standardized pointand-click interface benefits are recognized and are essential in operating today's systems.
 Operators not familiar with computers can quickly become computer literate and learn to operate new programs.
-So what about the on-going long-term price to be paid after the operator has achieved computer literacy and system familiarity?
-At this point he is now looking for meaningful functionality behind the pretty pictures related to his or her day-to-day tasks.
-Experience with SCADA Systems shows that added graphic "flash" in an already user-friendly system may just create more layers between the operator and important data and may steal valuable "horsepower" from the communicationsintensive system environment.
+But what about the on-going long-term price to be paid after the operator has achieved computer literacy and familiarity and is now looking for functionality related to his or her day-to-day tasks?
+Experience may indicate that added graphic "flash" in an already user-friendly system may just create more layers between the operator and important data and may steal valuable "horsepower" from the communications-intensive system environment.

-An objective of the successful automation project must therefore be to keep operational functionality at the top of the priority list.
+So an objective of the successful project must therefore be to keep operational functionality at the top of the priority list.